MORTAR: Multi-turn Metamorphic Testing for LLM-based Dialogue Systems: Background and motivation

-To our knowledge, we are the first to systematically introduce dialogue-level metamorphic relations with implementation of effective metamorphic test case generation pipelines and metamorphic relation conflict detection in multi-turn dialogue testing.
+To our knowledge, we are the first to systematically introduce dialogue-level MRs with implementation of effective and automated metamorphic test case generation pipelines and MR violation detection to mitigate the oracle problem in multi-turn dialogue system testing.